+UNIFIED FIRE AUTHORITY Rules, Policies and Procedures

+Volume I Chapter 4 Section 1

-TIED FIRE AUTHORI es, Policies and Procedure Volume I UFA Board Administrative Code of Policies and Procedures Chapter 4 Financial Section 1 Management of Public Funds
+UFA Board Administrative Financial Management of

+Code of Policies and Public Funds

+Procedures

 - 17. Receipts Written confirmation of monies received, usually provided by the recipient to the one making payment at the time the payment is made. - 18.
 Request for Designation of Cashier and other charges to cashier designation. - 19.
 Revenues Any money in the form of donations, fees or taxes collected by UFA. - 20.
 Suspense Accounts Accounts used to temporarily hold deposited revenues from an unidentified source.
 The payment is held in suspense until all data becomes available.